Profession prop maker

 Check, maintain and repair props.

-Keep your workshop space in working order and clean.
+Keep the workshop space in working order and clean.

 Interpret an artist's explanation or demonstration of their artistic concepts, inceptions and processes and strive to share their vision.